+The Gravelotte Project is located close to the town of Gravelotte in the Limpopo province of South Africa.
 Emeralds were discovered in the Gravelotte area in 1927 and since then several companies have mined and explored the area for emeralds.

-From 1929 to 1982 the total recorded emerald production from the Gravelotte Project and areas surrounding the Gravelotte township was reported as nearly 113 million carats.
-It is reported that during the 1960s the Gravelotte Project was the largest mine of its type in the world, employing over 400 sorters.
+From 1929 to 2002 the total recorded emerald production from the Gravelotte Project and areas surrounding the Gravelotte township has been estimated as exceeding 113 million carats.
+It is reported that during the 1960s the Gravelotte Project was the largest emerald mine in the world, employing over 400 sorters.